- Planting Vegetables

 Native Americans pioneered one of the earliest known companion planting techniques, growing a combination of corn, squash and bean seeds planted in a single mound.
 Most gardeners know of the Three Sisters, but may not realize how the plants work together: As the corn grows upwards, the twining beans spiral up and around the sturdy cornstalk for support.
 In return, the beans return nitrogen to the soil, helping feed the nutrient-hungry corn and squash.
 The broad leaves of the squash (and pumpkin) spread out from the base of the corn stalk, crowding out the weeds and shading the soil to conserve moisture.

-In my small garden and in several containers, I grow my version of the Tre Amici: Three Friends are plantings of tomatoes, basil and marigolds.
+I grow my version of the Tre Amici in my small garden and in several containers: the Three Friends plantings are tomatoes, basil and marigolds.

 Growing up, I enjoyed working with my grandfather in his garden.
-A wire fence with a wide entrance gate in the center surrounded the large, rectangular vegetable garden.
-Every spring, he filled with garden with several varieties of tomatoes, peppers, beans, carrots, radishes, eggplant and veggies, all planted neatly in evenly spaced rows.
-He planted squash and cucumbers along the ends of the garden, where the plants sprawled out beyond confines of the planting rows.
+Pop's large, rectangular vegetable garden was surrounded by a wire fence with an ornate metal entrance gate.
+Every spring, he filled his garden with several varieties of tomatoes, peppers, beans, carrots, radishes, eggplant and other veggies planted neatly in evenly spaced rows.
+He planted squash and cucumbers along the edges of the garden, where the plants sprawled out beyond confines of the planting rows.

 While he shared his passion for gardening and taught me the basics for growing all things green, I cannot replicate my grandfather's vegetable garden - not in size, quality or diversity.
 My modest garden plot started as a few raised beds perched about the rocky New England soil and strategically positioned between the trees.
 Instead of long rows filled with one type of veggie, I packed in as many plants as space allowed and mixed vegetables, herbs and annuals into the same planting beds.
-The larger squash and tomatoes plants took center stage, with smaller herbs and colorful annuals planted along the borders and in any open soil.
+The larger squash and tomatoes plants took center stage, with smaller herbs and colorful annuals planted along the borders.

 Tre Amici: The Three Friends

-Keep the containers watered (every day in the extreme heat) and pinch back the tops of the basil so the plant keeps producing new leaves.
-If the basil plant is left to bloom and go to seed, the leaves tend to get bitter but the flowers attract butterflies.
+We keep the containers watered and pinch back the tops of the basil so the plant keeps producing new leaves.
+If the basil plant is left to bloom and go to seed, the leaves tend to get bitter.
+But the flowers attract lots of butterflies!